carolsemerano/Movies-ETL/README.md

 - ETL_clean_wiki_movies.ipynb: Extract and transform Wikipedia data
 - ETL_clean_kaggle_data.ipynb: Extract and transform Kaggle data
 - ETL_create_database.ipynb: Uses all code created in the previous files, and create the movie database
-- Resources folder: Store the screenshots of Postgres tables
+- Resources folder: Store the screenshots of Postgres tables and data files.